 Dialysis, a machine used to replicate kidney functions

-In some cases of ADPKD in adults, where chronic kidney disease is advanced and progressing rapidly.
+Some adults with ADPKD with chronic kidney disease which is advanced and progressing rapidly.
 A medication called tolvaptan can help to slow down the formation of cysts and protect kidney function.

 The Future With Polycystic Kidney Disease